 Saad Z. Usmani, MD, FACP

-Dr. Saad Usmani received his medical education at Allama Iqbal Medical College Lahore, Pakistan.
+Dr. Saad Usmani received his medical education at Allama Iqbal Medical College in Lahore, Pakistan.
 He completed a residency in internal medicine at Sinai-Grace Hospital/Wayne State University in Detroit, Michigan, and a fellowship in hematology and oncology at the University of Connecticut Health Center in Farmington, Connecticut.
-Dr. Usmani is a Clinical Professor of Medicine at the UNC School of Medicine, Chief of the Plasma Cell Disorder Program, and Director of Clinical Research in Hematologic Malignancies at the Levine Cancer Institute/Carolinas Healthcare System.
+He now serves as the Chief of Myeloma Service at Memorial Sloan Kettering Cancer Center and is Professor of Medicine at Weill Cornell Medical College, New York City.